 Segmental PVC Pipe Supports Solution for More Resilient Wastewater System Reconstruction After Major Hurricane

-Addressing the Seabrook, Texas, Main Street Wastewater Treatment Plant’s (MSWWTP) vulnerability to hurricanes became a critical task after Hurricane Ike devastated the Texas coast in 2008.
-With the potential for significant damage to the wastewater system along with service disruptions, the city faced the challenge of finding a solution that would protect the plant, minimize disruptions, maintain the resiliency of the infrastructure, and ensure continuous service to its residents.
+Addressing the Seabrook, Texas, Main Street Wastewater Treatment Plant’s (MSWWTP) vulnerability to hurricanes became critical after Hurricane Ike devastated the Texas coast in 2008.
+With the potential for significant damage to the wastewater system and service disruptions, the city faced the challenge of finding a solution that would protect the plant, minimize disruptions, maintain the resiliency of the infrastructure and ensure continuous service to its residents.

-Seabrook, Texas, experienced the impact of Hurricane Ike when the storm made landfall on the Texas coast on the morning of September 13, 2008.
-The powerful Category 4 hurricane ranked as the third most destructive in U.S. history, and the wind’s immense power led to storm surge waves as high as 25 feet within Galveston Bay.
-The city is located approximately 27 miles north of the city of Galveston on the shores of Galveston Bay and at the mouth of Clear Lake.
-One of the critical structures affected by Hurricane Ike’s storm surge was Seabrook’s MSWWTP.
+Seabrook, Texas, experienced the impact of Hurricane Ike when the storm landed on the Texas coast on Sept.
+13, 2008.
+The powerful Category 4 hurricane ranked as the third most destructive in U.S. history, and the wind’s immense power led to storm surge waves as high as 25 ft within Galveston Bay.
+One of the critical structures affected by the storm surge was Seabrook’s MSWWTP.

-The preferred alternative was constructing a new wastewater treatment plant at Pine Gulley (PGWWTP).
-This site is located further inland at a higher elevation.
-Currently, the top of the MSWWTP tank walls stand only 1 foot above the Base Flood Elevation (BFE), whereas, at PGWWTP, the walls planned are 20 feet above the BFE.
-Moreover, the new WWTP will be built to current standards and fortified against hurricanes and other natural disasters.
-Ideally, this alternative would receive funding assistance from FEMA, enabling construction to be completed within three years.
-The city of Seabrook enlisted the services of Cobb, Fendley & Associates, Inc. (CobbFendley) to assist the city’s emergency management planners in the application process for federal assistance; with funding approved, the projects moved forward.
+The preferred alternative was constructing a new wastewater treatment plant at Pine Gulley (PGWWTP), located further inland at a higher elevation.
+Currently, the top of the MSWWTP tank walls stands only 1 ft above the Base Flood Elevation (BFE), whereas, at PGWWTP, the walls planned are 20 ft above the BFE.
+Moreover, the new WWTP will be built to current standards and fortified against natural disasters.
+The City of Seabrook enlisted the services of Cobb, Fendley & Associates Inc. (CobbFendley) to assist the city’s planners in the application process for federal assistance.
+With funding approved, the projects moved forward.

-The team first looked at the current process where all the wastewater treated by the MSWWTP flowed into the MSWWTP lift station.
-One option was to leave the system as-is, allowing the entire volume of wastewater to reach the existing MSWWTP lift station and then pump the wastewater to the new PGWWTP.
+The team first reviewed the current process where all the wastewater treated by the MSWWTP flowed into the MSWWTP lift station.
+One option would leave the system as is, allowing the entire volume of wastewater to reach the existing lift station and then pump the wastewater to the new PGWWTP.

-Horizontal Directional Drilling (HDD), a trenchless application, was selected as the installation method.
-This application offered minimal disruption to surface structures, the ability to cross roads and driveways without closures, and efficient installation in congested, primarily residential, rights-of-way.
+Horizontal directional drilling (HDD) was selected as the installation method.
+This application offered minimal disruption to surface structures, the ability to cross roads and driveways without closures, and efficient installation in congested, primarily residential, rights of way.

-Several pipe options were considered for the force main, butt-fused HDPE, butt-fused PVC, and segmental restrained joint (RJ) PVC.
-Ultimately, segmental C900 Certa-Lok® RJ PVC pipe from Westlake Pipe & Fittings was chosen as the optimal solution offering the cartridge assembly option; the fused pipe options considered required modifications to the HDD pulls, and these solutions were found to be too time-consuming and ultimately unable to meet the demands of the project.
-The green color coding of PVC, whether fused or segmental, was also an advantage for the relatively shallow bury depths as it provided an easy identifier for the wastewater pipe system.
+Several pipe options were considered for the force main.
+Ultimately, segmental C900 Certa-Lok RJ PVC pipe from Westlake Pipe & Fittings was chosen as the optimal solution offering the cartridge assembly option, as fused pipe options considered required modifications to the HDD pulls and were found to be too time consuming and ultimately unable to meet the demands of the project.
+The green color of PVC was also advantageous for the relatively shallow bury depths as it provided an easy identifier for the wastewater pipe system.

 The cartridge-style segmental PVC approach involves assembling the pipe string during the pullback operation.
 Pullback occurs one drill rod at a time, and there is a pause every time a drill rod is disconnected and re-racked.
 The new joint of the segmental pipe can be connected to the pipe string during these pauses, and the pullback operation can continue at the usual pace.
-TCH Directional Drilling, the general contractor, was very familiar with the segmental product and expressed no concerns about pipe-string assembly slowing the pullback operation.
+General contractor TCH Directional Drilling was familiar with the segmental product and expressed no concerns about pipe-string assembly slowing the pullback operation.
 Moreover, there were specific HDD project sites where this approach was preferred.

-Certa-Lok segmental PVC pipe is available in 20-foot and 40-foot lengths.
-TCH Directional Drilling chose the 40-foot option for increased efficiency and to reduce labor.
-Opting for 40-foot lengths also resulted in a more cost-effective solution.
+Certa-Lok segmental PVC pipe is available in 20-ft and 40-ft lengths.
+TCH Directional Drilling chose the 40-ft option for increased efficiency, reduced labor and a more cost-effective solution.
 Westlake Pipe was available on-site to provide support during the project.

 Grade control also received significant attention.
 An air relief valve is required at every high point in a force main, and poor grade control could result in unexpected local high points.
-Using a walkover system to monitor the depth and direction of a horizontal drill gives operators real-time feedback and enables constant adjustment of the drilling direction.
-TCH Directional Drilling used a Digital Control Inc. walkover tracker during the HDD process to ensure grade was maintained within tolerance.
+TCH Directional Drilling used a Digital Control Inc. walkover tracker during the HDD process to monitor the depth and direction of a horizontal drill and ensure grade was maintained within tolerance.